History of Lyon: Lugdunum

+For 300 years after its foundation, it was the most important city in northwestern Europe.
+Two emperors, Claudius (Germanicus) and Caracalla, were born in Lugdunum.
+As a cultural crossroad, the city was Christianized very early.
+In Letters from a Stoic, from the first century AD, Seneca the Younger references the complete destruction and razing of the city in a great fire.

 Urban development

 Thanks to its location and influence, the city grew and rapidly increased in wealth.
 Aqueducts were likely built between 20 and 10 B.C., and a large number of monuments were also built during the same period.
 The oldest theater in the three Gauls, which had about 4500 seats, was opened in Lyon between 16 and 14 B.C. by decree of Augustus.
 This theater was later expanded under Hadrian to include around 10,700 seats.
 In 19 AD the Amphitheatre of the Three Gauls was inaugurated, and later enlarged circa 130–136.
 During the same period the altar of the federal sanctuary of the three Gauls was renovated.

 The top of Fourvière hill, the site of the present basilica, was the heart of the Roman city during the apogee of its power.
 The forum, a temple, and probably the Curia and the Basilica, all were located there.
 During the second century, a Circus was built, but its location is uncertain: this monument was mostly known through a mosaic which depicted it.
 Antoninus Pius, about 160 AD, created an Odeon of 3000 seats.

 Beyond the famous monuments, the city contained many different communities.
 Communities of traders thrived; the sailors, vinters, the plasterers, potters, etc. Each community was hierarchically organized, with a board of dignitaries representing the profession, and serving as the authorities of the trade structure.
 Some also owned their own cemeteries.

 The population increased to nearly 70,000 inhabitants.
 Lugdunum became one of the greatest cities of Gaul, and a very cosmopolitan one.
 Many people had Greek names, over a quarter of the population according to Amable Audin.